Gemfields

-Gemfields Group Ltd (formerly Pallinghurst Resources Limited) is a British mining company incorporated in Guernsey and headquartered in London, United Kingdom, and is a supplier of coloured gemstones.
+Gemfields Group Ltd (formerly Pallinghurst Resources Limited) is a mining company incorporated in Guernsey and headquartered in London.
 It is the 100% owner of Gemfields Limited, specialising in the mining, grading, and sale of coloured gemstones, particularly emeralds and rubies.
 The group sells rough, uncut gemstones and does not operate any cutting and polishing facilities.
-The company is the majority owner and the operator of Kagem Mining in Zambia and Montepuez Ruby Mining in Mozambique.
-Industry sources say that the rough emerald volumes produced by Gemfields may potentially contribute roughly 25% to 30% of global emerald supply and rough rubies from their mine in Mozambique may be responsible for around 50% to 60% of global supply.
+The company is the majority owner and the operator of Kagem Mining in Zambia (emeralds) and Montepuez Ruby Mining in Mozambique (rubies), which industry sources suggest contribute roughly 25% of global emerald supply and 50% of global ruby supply.